autonomousvision/convolutional_occupancy_networks/README.md

 Download ScanNet v2 data from the [official ScanNet website](https://github.com/ScanNet/ScanNet).
 Then, you can preprocess data with:
 `scripts/dataset_scannet/build_dataset.py` and put into `data/ScanNet` folder.
-**Note**: Currently, the preprocess script will scale ScanNet data to a unit cube for the comparison as shown in the paper, but you can easily adapt the code to produce data with real units.
-Then, you can use our fully convolutional model to run evaluation in a sliding-window manner.
+**Note**: Currently, the preprocess script normalizes ScanNet data to a unit cube for the comparison shown in the paper, but you can easily adapt the code to produce data with real-world metric.
+You can then use our fully convolutional model to run evaluation in a sliding-window manner.

 ## Usage
 When you have installed all binary dependencies and obtained the preprocessed data, you are ready to run our pre-trained models and train new models from scratch.